List of DC Comics characters: D: Dawur

 Dawur is a character appearing in American comic books published by DC Comics.
 The character, created by John Rogers and Rafael Albuquerque, first appeared in Blue Beetle vol. 7 #13 (May 2007).
 He is the commander of the Reach.

-Dawur in other media

-Dawur appears in Young Justice, voiced by Kevin Grevioux.
-This version is the Black Beetle.
+Deadeye

+Deadeye is an alias utilized by several characters appearing in American comic books published by DC Comics.

+Earth-3 version

+Two versions of the character appear in stories involving Earth-3.

+The first is an unnamed archer (created by Mark Waid and Rod Whigham, and first appeared in Justice League Quarterly #8 (September 1992)) from the Antimatter Universe who is a reserve member of the Crime Syndicate.

+The second is this reality's counterpart of Oliver Queen / Green Arrow (also known as Blue Bowman).

+Archie Waller

+Archie Waller was created by Chuck Brown and Alitha Martinez, and first appeared in Lazarus Planet: Next Evolution #1 (April 2023).
+He is a psychic assassin and the nephew of Amanda Waller.

 Deathstorm

 Deathstorm is a character appearing in American comic books published by DC Comics.
 The character was created by Geoff Johns and Peter Tomasi.
 He is a counterpart of Firestorm, and an enemy of Ronnie Raymond, Jason Rusch, and Martin Stein.

 Black Lantern version

-The first incarnation, introduced in Blackest Night, is Ronnie Raymond reanimated as a Black Lantern following his death in Identity Crisis.
-He attacks Jason Rusch and kills Gehenna before being fully resurrected, erasing the Black Lantern persona.
-In Brightest Day, Black Lantern energy combined with the Firestorm matrix, officially calling itself Deathstorm.
-Deathstorm attempts to manipulate Ronnie and Jason into destabilizing the Firestorm matrix and destroying the universe while using Jason's father Alvin as a hostage before the Life Entity kills him.
+The first incarnation, introduced in Blackest Night, is Ronnie reanimated as a Black Lantern following his death in Identity Crisis until he is fully resurrected, erasing the Black Lantern persona.
+In Brightest Day, Black Lantern energy combined with the Firestorm matrix recreates Ronnie's Black Lantern persona as a separate entity called Deathstorm.
+Deathstorm intends to use the emotional instability between Ronnie and Jason so the Firestorm matrix will trigger a Big Bang-level event to destroy all life in the universe.
+Deathstorm attempts to kill Jason and Ronnie, but Martin takes the attack and dies.
+The Life Entity unleashes a burst of white energy that destroys Deathstorm.